 Lightning arresters are a relatively inexpensive solution that can be used on all types of buildings, particularly in regions of the country where a great deal of lightning activity occurs.
 When used alone, lightning arrestors provide line protection against power surges within a facility or from the power company, but they may not be capable of handling a direct hit.
-They are useful, however, in combination with other surge protection devices to handle a broad range of electrical surges.
+In combination with other surge protection devices, however, they are capable of handling a broad range of electrical surges.

 Modern building protection systems often include a lightning arrester and a meter-based or panel-mounted surge protector at the incoming power service.
 Plug-in or point-of-use protectors should be used to protect sensitive and critical equipment.
 The purpose of the arrester is lightning protection only.
 A meter-based or panel-mounted protector can handle high-energy power surges that enter through the electric service.
 Small, plug-in protectors provide secondary defense at the equipment to guard against internal surges and surges that may come through non-electric lines.

 In order for surge protection equipment to work properly, it is critical for facilities to have good, low-resistance grounding systems with a single ground reference point to which all building systems grounds are connected.
 Without a proper grounding system, surge protection is less effective.

 The NLSI provides guidelines for facility surge protection.
 The National Electric Code, published by the National Fire Protection Association, is a common source for standards and building codes regarding lightning protection and grounding.